Hodgkin Lymphoma

 Clinical Recommendation: MRD Monitoring

-Current Evidence Level: Prognostic biomarker with exceptional risk stratification (HR up to 13.2)
+Current Evidence Level: Prognostic biomarker with exceptional risk stratification (HR 5.3 in full HD21 publication; up to 8.7 at end of treatment)

 Potential Applications:

-- MRD-negative: May support treatment de-escalation to reduce late toxicities (e.g., bleomycin omission)
+- MRD-negative: May support treatment de-escalation to reduce late toxicities (PRECISE-HL trial testing this approach)

 - MRD-positive (especially if PET-negative): Consider treatment intensification, autologous stem cell transplant, or novel therapy enrollment